Discrete Quantum Gaussians and Central Limit Theorem: Introduction

-\item{} Based on these inequalities, we find that the stabilizer states play an important role.
+\item{} Stabilizer states play an important role for the convolution $\boxtimes$.
 We show in Theorem \ref{thm:min_outen} that the convolutional channel achieves minimal output entropy, if and only if the input states are pure stabilizer states.
-We also study the Holevo channel capacity of the convolutional channel and show in Theorem \ref{thm:holv_stab} that the convolutional channel achieves maximal Holevo capacity, if and only if the state is a stabilizer state.
-These results provide some quantum-informational understanding and insight for stabilizer states.
+We also study the Holevo channel capacity of the convolutional channel.
+We show in Theorem \ref{thm:holv_stab} that the convolutional channel achieves maximal Holevo capacity, if and only if the state is a stabilizer state.
+These results provide some further understanding and insight for stabilizer states.

-\item{} Our convolutional approach includes two examples, the DV beam splitter and the DV amplifier.
-These examples are important, because they share a similar structure to their CV counterparts.
-This provides evidence of unifying CV and DV quantum information theory.
+\item{} Our convolutional approach includes two characteristic examples, the DV beam splitter and the DV amplifier.
+These examples are important, because they share a similar structure to their CV counterparts and give evidence unifying CV and DV quantum information theory.
 We compare our DV results on the beam splitter to the known results for CV quantum systems in \S\ref{subsec:examp}, Table~\ref{tab:sum_B}.
 We also compare CV and DV cases for the amplifier in \S\ref{subsec:examp}, Table~\ref{tab:sum_S}.

 \item{} In \S\ref{sec:CLL}, we use our discrete convolution to establish a quantum central limit theorem for DV systems.
 To the best of our knowledge, this represents the first central limit theorem for DV quantum systems.